Yingrjimsch/arcc_hitchhikers/results_conclusions.md

 # ARC - Results and Conclusions
-The ARC Challenge accompanied us for 14 weeks.
+The abstract reasoning challenge accompanied us for 14 weeks.
 Many ideas were exchanged in brainstorming phases, many things were tried out.
-Even if we cannot present "THE" solution of the ARC Challenge in the end, we can still take many learnings from it.
+Even if we cannot present "THE" solution of the ARC in the end, we can still take many learnings from it.

 ## Results
 As it was already reported in [fuzzy logic](fuzzy_logic.md) it turned out to be more difficult than expected to apply the fuzzy logic to the ARC problems.
 Possible reasons for this are:
-* It would be not a simple task to generate fuzzy logic rules automatically
+* It would be not a simple task to generate fuzzy logic rules automatically.
-* To generate rules for each transformation is very costly and has to be done by hand
+* To generate rules for each transformation is very costly and has to be done by hand.
-* Static rules only apply on a small set of problems
+* Static rules only apply on a small set of problems.
-* Correlations as input values are not always sufficient
+* Correlations as input values are not always sufficient.
-* Not found a solution yet to set the correct order of the transformations (list of transformations instead of only one)
+* Not found a solution yet to set the correct order of the transformations (list of transformations instead of only one).

 ## Conclusions
 To summarize the journey of tackling the abstract reasoning challenge there are multiple things to say.